elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-10-13-cs3230-lecture-8-randomized-algorithms.md

 > Its similiar to matching nuts and bolts

 # Randomised Quick select
+Not sorting but finding the kth smallest element...

 - Choose a random element as pivot p
 - Partition elements smaller than p and larger than p as A[1..r-1] and A[r+1..n] where r is the rank of the pivot and A[r] = pivot
 - If k = r, return A[r]